World Cup teams catch breath on rare day off

 The on-field drama has succeeded in overshadowing any off-field scandals that threatened to tarnish the event but still linger.

-It took the forward nearly a week to confess that he had bitten his opponent, after protesting his innocence when the furor surrounding the incident first broke.
+It took the forward nearly a week to confess that he had bitten his opponent, after protesting his innocence when the furore surrounding the incident first broke.

 "He said 'I'm sorry' to the soccer family, and that's fair play too," Blatter told reporters.
 "That shows he's a great player and I hope he can have his soccer career back."